segmentio/segment-docs/src/connections/destinations/catalog/google-ads-classic/index.md

  8. ecommerce_purchase
  9. custom

 Segment integrates with these event types using the use of the [Semantic Event Spec](/docs/connections/spec/semantic/).
 Each individual mapping Segment supports is documented in the sections below.
-Any event Segment recieves that is not a mapped semantic event will be sent to Google Ads (Classic) as a `custom` event type.
+Any event Segment receives that is not a mapped semantic event will be sent to Google Ads (Classic) as a `custom` event type.

 ### Application Installed